qu-gg/torch-neural-ssm/README.md

 - Add guidelines for an ```Experiment``` section highlighting experiments performed in validating the models
 - Add a section explaining for ```Meta-Learning``` works in Neural SSMs
+- Add a section explaining for ```ODE Integrator``` considerations in Neural SSMs

 <!-- CONTRIBUTIONS -->
 <a name="contributions"></a>
 ## Contributions
 Contributions are welcome and encouraged!
 If you have an implementation of a latent dynamics function you think would be relevant and add to the conversation, feel free to submit an Issue or PR and we can discuss its incorporation.
 Similarly, if you feel an area of the README is lacking or contains errors, please put up a README editing PR with your suggested updates.
 Even tackling items on the To-Do would be massively helpful!

 <!-- REFERENCES  -->
 <a name="references"></a>